A recent article in the NY Times claims:

 This is only true if the networks are connected.
 Air gaps are a candidate solution, but this also prevents legitimate business processes.
 As explored in air gap security failures, this need for the exchange of data is one reason why air gaps all too often fail.

-In Air-Gaps, Firewalls and Data Diodes in Industrial Control Systems an alternative approach is explored that looks at putting one way network connections in place, based on Data Diode technology.
-This enables the business process, while reducing the risk.
-The briefing then looks further at how Data Guard technology can further minimise the risk, using content filtering to ensure only data related to the allowed business can pass the one way connection.
+In Air-Gaps, Firewalls and Data Diodes in Industrial Control Systems an alternative approach is explored that looks at putting one-way network connections in place, based on Data Diode technology.
+This enables the business process while reducing the risk.
+The briefing then looks further at how Data Guard technology can further minimize the risk, using content filtering to ensure only data related to the allowed business can pass the one-way connection.

 We cannot avoid the need to join systems, but we can manage the risks by understanding the business information exchange needs, and build solutions to enable those, but only those, data flows.